 The biggest investment I’ve made beyond my camera bodies and lenses is my pro lighting gear—specifically, monolights.
 Monolights are strobes.
 Strobes are flashes.
 However, they are not speedlights!
 In the simplest terms, monolights provide far more power than speedlights and create greater illumination for your subject.
 Typically, it would take three to five speedlights to achieve the same performance I get from just one of my monolights.
 The greatest advantage monolights have over all other lighting approaches is the number of modifiers available to sculpt and color your light and shadows.
 This is game-changing creativity for the photographer and her subject.
 Personally, I prefer shooting with light I create so that I can produce consistent results in any condition.

 I don’t subscribe to the notion that only professional photographers use monolights.
 I believe a professional photographers and photography enthusiasts can make a great image in all lighting conditions that they can shape or modify.
 That said, I would submit that professional photographers are masters of light and shadow.
 This mastery requires fluency across the natural light spectrum and artificial lighting gear.

-I am constantly experimenting with light and shadows.
+I frequently experiment with light and shadows.
 It helps to continuously raise my performance from one level of mastery to the next.
 There is so much to achieve and much more to learn about light and shadows.
 I encourage you to subscribe to this blog to keep current on hot topics and emerging techniques in studio lighting and portrait photography!

 Are you ready to raise the bar on your content creation skills?
 Join our creative community of makers and content creators.
 We provide workshops and tutorials for photographers, filmmakers, and content authors at all levels.
 Start reaching new audiences and new levels of engagement.
-Subscribe below to the Momentum Makers newsletter for tips, industry news, and promotions for upcoming workshops.
+Subscribe Webinars & Events newsletter for tips, industry news, and promotions for upcoming workshops.